 Waste and Recycling

-Kerbside waste & recycling services & bulky waste collections will continue as normal during the Fire Break period.
+Kerbside waste & recycling services & bulky waste collections are continuing as normal.

 Local Recycling Centre

-The Council’s New Vale Household Waste Recycling Centre located on Waun-y-Pound Industrial Estate, will close at 6pm on Friday, 23rd October and open for pre-booked appointments only from Monday, 9th November.
+The Council’s New Vale Household Waste Recycling Centre located on Waun-y-Pound Industrial Estate is open for pre-booked appointments only.

 The facility will be open from 10am until 4.30pm daily until 30th April 2021.
 For more information go to - https://www.blaenau-gwent.gov.uk/en/resident/waste-recycling/household-waste-and-recycling-centre/